ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/extra topics and common questions/Alternatives to Heroku.md

 ## adaptable.io

 - pros:
-  - very easy to use
+  - Very easy to use
-  - No need for credit card
   - Can deploy from repos on a github organization
   - Full support for websockets
 - cons:
-  - still in Beta, at the moment, it requires to signup for an invitation code (update may23: not in Beta anymore).
-  - build process takes some time (5-8min)
+  - Build process takes some time (5-8min)
-  - can not add collaborators (ex. to see error logs)
+  - Can not add collaborators (ex. to see error logs)
-  - invoking external apis from backend may be problematic in the free plan (in premium plan you can choose region)
+  - Invoking external apis from backend may be problematic in the free plan (in premium plan you can choose region)

 ## fly.io

 - pros:
-  - reliable
+  - Reliable ?
 - cons:
-  - asks for credit card
+  - Asks for credit card
   - I've had some issues & some TAs also reported issues deploying